Conservatism in the United States: School prayer debate

-In 1962, the Supreme Court Engel v.
-Vitale decision banned state-written prayers in public schools.
+In 1962, Engel v.
+Vitale, a U.S. Supreme Court case, banned state-written prayers in public schools.
 White evangelicals mostly supported that decision.
 However, they saw the 1963 Abington School District v.
 Schempp decision to ban school-sponsored Bible reading and school-organized praying of the Lord's Prayer from those schools as an affront.
 The Supreme Court ruled that prayer organized by the school was not voluntary since students were coerced or publicly embarrassed if they did not follow along.
-Nevertheless, the conservatives continued to call for voluntary school prayer, which is already protected under law, and repeatedly attacked the Supreme Court on this issue and on other issues, especially abortion.
+But Conservatives continued to call for voluntary school prayer, which is already protected under law, and repeatedly attacked the Supreme Court on this issue and on other issues, especially abortion.
 The evangelicals had long been avid supporters of the public schools.
 Now they had to reconsider their place in both schools and society as a whole.
 They concluded with surprising unanimity that those school decisions had done more than forced evangelical belief out of America's public schools; the decisions had pushed evangelicals themselves out of America's mainstream culture.
 Alienated, they moved into the religious right and by 1980 were avid supporters of Ronald Reagan.